SODIUM DICHLOROACETATE, or DCA - Reigniting the mitochondria?

 This decline in oxygen inside the cell was considered by Warburg to be the primary cause of cancer.
 Warburg also noted that even when cellular oxygen levels started to increase, it did not follow that the mitochondria kicked back into action and the glycolysis ceased.
 This he called the Warburg effect: the ability of cancer cells to continue with glycolysis even as oxygen levels rose.

-A decade or more later, Hans Krebs showed the complex 26 step system that mitochondria normally used to produce cellular power.
-He concluded that glycolysis resulted because of damage to the mitochondria themselves.
+A decade or more later, Hans Krebs showed the complex 26 step system that healthy cells use - with six steps in the cytoplasm preparing the fuel, and twenty in the mitochondria to efficiently burn this fuel.
+He concluded that glycolysis (the six step, low energy producing system) resulted because of damage to the mitochondria themselves.
 Hence, even when oxygen levels were increased, they still would not work.

 Background - Glucose, the cancer promoter